tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 This is just left as an exercise, but it's a quite easy 1D mapping of both the `clip.x` and `clip.y` coordinates.

-With this, our snap-region around the mouse pointer will just expand, horizontaly and vertically, to fill the viewport, and it will be possible to just set viewport size equal to double the snap radius, when rendering!
+With this, our snap-region around the mouse pointer will just expand, horizontally and vertically, to fill the viewport, and it will be possible to just set viewport size equal to double the snap radius, when rendering!

 ## Finally, the radius search

 Thanks to clip-space remapping, we can set the viewport size for our "coordinates render" to `2 * snap-radius + 1` in each axis:

 - the `* 2` term, because we expand the snap-radius in each side from the mouse pointer position
-- and the `+1`, just becuause for the center pixel (where the mouse pointer is)
+- and the `+1`, just because for the center pixel (where the mouse pointer is)

 The clip-space remapping will take care of filling the viewport with the square region with a radius of `snap-radius` centered at the mouse pointer.